-Example of an EWMA Chart created in the QI Macros for Excel
+Example of an EWMA Chart created in QI Macros for Excel

-To create an EWMA control chart within the QI Macros:
+To create an EWMA control chart using QI Macros:

-- Highlight your data and select "EWMA" from the "Control Charts (SPC)" drop-down menu (we offer an EWMA fill-in-the-blank template, as well).
+- Highlight your data and select "EWMA" from the "Control Charts (SPC)" drop-down menu.

-- Once selected, you will be prompted to either accept the default alpha parameter of 0.2 or enter in your own:
+- Next you will be prompted to either accept the default alpha parameter of 0.2 or enter in your own: